amhndu/hugo-website/content/blog/expr.md

 Parsers (like in a compiler) convert characters to an internal representation, generally the Parse Tree or an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

-Consider an expression `x * (x - 1)`, made up of: the constant `1`, the variable `x` and some binary operations on them.
-We can represent this as an expression tree, which is much easier to use in algorithms, than a sequence of characters.
+Consider an expression `x * (x - 1)` made up of: the constant `1`, the variable `x` and some binary operations on them.
+We can represent this as an expression tree, which is much easier to use in algorithms.

 ![expr-tree.png](expr-tree.png)

-The variable and constants become the leaves, and operations combine sub-trees.
+The variable and constants become the leaves, and operations allows us to compose the nodes.
 Let's define the expression tree:

 ```py
 # expr/nodes.py